muktarrejvi/cybersecurity-portfolio/CertMikeCCNotes.md

 ### Chapter 9

-## 👥 Provisioning and Deprovisioning Process
+## 👥 Provisioning and Deprovisioning Process:

 ---